m10rten/mongo-replicaset-docker/README.md

 ## Usage

-Before you start, make sure you have docker and docker installed.
+Before you start, make sure you have docker installed.

 Once docker is installed, make sure you have your local ip address.
 You can find this by running `ipconfig` on windows or `ifconfig` on mac.